asctime/Ev2W/README.md

 # Evo2W
 <strong>Evo2W (Evolution 2.x email address book and calendar client, for Windows) based on MSYS2/MinGW64 and GTK2</strong><br><br>
-Update and refresh of original work courtesy Novell, Inc., The GNOME Foundation, SUSE and Debian Linux groups, the MSYS2 team and possible others.
-Evolution is licensed under the GNU Lesser General Public License (LGPL). <br><br>
+Update and refresh of original work courtesy Novell, Inc., The GNOME Foundation, SUSE and Debian Linux groups, the MSYS2 team and possible others. <a href="https://en.wikipedia.org/wiki/GNOME_Evolution">Evolution</a> is licensed under the GNU Lesser General Public License (LGPL). <br><br>
 <strong>What is working?</strong>
 Many email functions like IMAP and SMTP, CalDAV, LDAP/LDAPS and more.<br>
 <strong>What is not working yet?</strong>